sari2270/recipes/README.md

 ## About The Project

-FOODIES -a recipe web application – great for keeping track of family recipes, mods to ones you find online, or have created yourself!
+FOODIES - a recipe web application for browsing different recipes and uploading your own

 ## Screenshot